-- 1. Stresses the importance of the Territory's 2009 Constitution and the further development of democratic and good governance; - 2.
+- 1. Stresses the importance of the 2009 Constitution of the Territory and the further development of democratic and good governance; - 2.
 Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested; - 3.
-Requests the administering Power and relevant international organizations to continue to support the efforts of the territorial Government to address the Territory's socioeconomic development challenges;
+Requests the administering Power and relevant international organizations to continue to support the efforts of the territorial Government to address the socioeconomic development challenges of the Territory;